Candidatus Phytoplasma palmae (lethal yellowing (LY))

 Biology and EcologyTop of page

 Phytoplasmas are transmitted in a persistent (circulative-propagative) manner primarily by insect vectors belonging to the families Cicadelloidea (leafhoppers) and Fulgoroidea (planthoppers) (D'Arcy and Nault, 1982).
-The cixiid Haplaxius (syn.
-Myndus) crudus is a primary vector of palm LY in Florida (Howard et al., 1983, 1984; Eziashi and Omamor, 2010).
-Distribution of this planthopper species also coincides with the known geographic range of the disease (Howard, 1983) including the Caribbean region and North, Central and South Americas.
-Although this association strongly supports a role for H. crudus as a vector of LY elsewhere in the Caribbean region, successful transmissions of LY disease using this species in geographic locations outside of Florida have yet to be demonstrated (Eden-Green, 1995).
+The cixiid Haplaxiuscrudus is the putative vector of LY in Florida (Howard et al., 1983, 1984; Eziashi and Omamor, 2010).

 Seedborne AspectsTop of page